mbezuidenhout/docker-redcap-dev/README.md

 * `REDCAP_DB_NAME`: The database name to use.
 It will be auto created if it doesn't exist.
 * `REDCAP_DEBUG`: If this environment varaible exists then REDCap will run in debug mode.
 * `MAILHOG_HOST`: If you want your outgoing e-mails to be captured then specify the `MAILHOG_HOST` host/service name.

+### Volumes

+Map the location of your redcap folder to `/var/www/html` inside the container.

 ## Disclaimer